m-stclair/mpermute/README.md

 Number of Variables by Prefix Shifts (Williams 2009).
 This implementation is 3-4x faster and slightly more space-efficient than the pure Python version.

+It also exposes a backend function, `unique`, which is useful for counting unique elements of a collection (optionally grouped by a key function).

 Experimental code.
 May crash your computer.
 Not suitable for any purpose.
 Use at your own peril.